oxequa/realize/README.md

 #### Installation and usage

-- Run this for get/install it:
+- Run this to get/install:

     ```
     $ go get github.com/tockins/realize
     ```

-- From the root of a project/projects:
+- From project/projects root execute:

     ```
     $ realize add
     ```

-    If not exists already, It will create a realize.config.yaml file.
+    It will create a realize.config.yaml file if it doesn't exist already and adds the working directory as the project.

-    You can even pass custom parameters for add a project.
-This is a list of the supported fields:
+    Otherwise if a config file already exists it adds another project to the existing config file.

+    The add command supports the following custom parameters:

     ```
     --name="Project Name"  -> Name, if not specified takes the working directory name
     --path="server"        -> Base Path, if not specified takes the working directory name
-    --build                -> Go build, if not specified takes "false"
-    --bin                  -> Go intall, if not specified takes "true"
-    --run                  -> Go run, if not specified takes "true"
-    --fmt                  -> Go fmt, if not specified takes "true"
+    --build                -> Enables the build
+    --nobin                -> Disables the installation
+    --norun                -> Disables the run
+    --nofmt                -> Disables the fmt (go fmt)
     ```

-    Add a project whenever you want.
+    Examples:

     ```
     $ realize add